-But you know what the Citrulline and what does she do?
+But do you know what Citrulline is and what it does?

 What is Citrulline?

-A Citrulline it is an amino acid, but it is rare to find this amino acid in food, and the one with the greatest presence is a fruit, more specifically watermelon.
+Citrulline is an amino acid, but it is rare to find this amino acid in food, and the one with the greatest presence is a fruit, more specifically watermelon.

-When ingested, a large part is converted into Arginine in the kidneys, that is, Citrulline and it turns into Arginine.
+When ingested, a large part is converted into Arginine in the kidneys, that is, you take Citrulline and it becomes Arginine.

 Wouldn't it make more sense to supplement with Arginine then?